 Certain of the limited partnership interests, described above, have been granted exchangeability into Class A common stock on a one-for-one basis (subject to adjustment); additional limited partnership interests may become exchangeable for Class A common stock on a one-for-one basis (subject to adjustment).
 Because they are included in the Company's fully diluted share count, if dilutive, any exchange of limited partnership interests into Class A common shares would not impact the fully diluted number of shares and units outstanding.
 Because these limited partnership interests generally receive quarterly allocations of net income, such exchange would have no significant impact on the cash flows or equity of the Company.
 Each quarter, net income (loss) is allocated between the limited partnership interests and the common stockholders.
-In quarterly periods in which the Company has a net loss, the loss allocation for FPUs, limited partnership units and Cantor units is allocated to Cantor and reflected as a component of "Net income (loss) attributable to noncontrolling interest in subsidiaries," in the Company's consolidated statements of operations.
-In subsequent quarters in which the Company has net income, the initial allocation of income to the limited partnership interests is to "Net income (loss) attributable to noncontrolling interests.
+In quarterly periods in which the Company has a net loss, the loss allocation for FPUs, limited partnership units and Cantor units is allocated to Cantor and reflected as a component of "Net income (loss) attributable to noncontrolling interest in subsidiaries" in the Company's consolidated statements of operations.
+In subsequent quarters in which the Company has net income, the initial allocation of income to the limited partnership interests is to "Net income (loss) attributable to noncontrolling interests in subsidiaries," to recover any losses taken in earlier quarters, with the remaining income allocated to the limited partnership interests.
 This income (loss) allocation process has no impact on the net income (loss) allocated to common stockholders.